m4dz/talks/zka/en/concepts.md

 **Security Concerns** {.large}

 - No password exchanges
-- keys can be revoked using the Intermediate Certificates
+- Keys can be revoked using the Intermediate Certificates

 ===
 <!--{.punchline}-->